By Aly W. | First published June 13, 2019 | Last modified March 30, 2022

 - Substantial or maximal feminization and demasculinization with minimal or no loss of sexual desire, sexual function (i.e., erectile and orgasmic capacity), and/or fertility

-The first option is fairly straightforward in that it can entail what is essentially conventional transfeminine hormone therapy using lower medication doses.
+The first of these goals is fairly straightforward in that it can entail what is essentially conventional transfeminine hormone therapy using lower medication doses.
 This will result in partial testosterone suppression and a mixture of both androgens and estrogens as major active sex hormones.
-The second option involves deprivation of both androgens and estrogens.
+The second goal involves deprivation of both androgens and estrogens.
 While possible, this can have negative consequences as sex hormones are important for maintaining certain aspects of health and well-being.
-There are ways to avoid or mitigate such consequences however.
-The third and fourth options are also possible but are more difficult to achieve and require specialized and potentially complex hormonal approaches.
+There are potential ways to avoid or mitigate such consequences however.
+The third and fourth goals are also technically possible but are more difficult to achieve and are likely to require more specialized and potentially complex hormonal approaches.

 If the goal of non-binary transfeminine hormone therapy is simply to achieve an androgynous appearance with minimal or no feminization, this can be achieved via deprivation of testosterone without concomitant administration of an estrogen.
 There are multiple ways to achieve androgen deprivation or testosterone suppression in people assigned male at birth.
 These include high-dose progestogen therapy, medical and surgical castration with GnRH agonists/antagonists or gonadectomy, high-dose androgen receptor antagonist therapy, and a few other other possibilities.
 In this section, I’ll discuss androgen deprivation largely from the standpoint of efficacy.
 There are problems with androgen deprivation alone in terms of tolerability and safety due to the co-consequence of estrogen deficiency however, which I’ll discuss in the subsequent section.